ctkelley/MultiPrecisionArrays.jl/README.md

 I have used this in my own work and will be adding links to that stuff as I finish it.

+I started on this package after finishing

+(KEL22a) C. T. Kelley, [__Newton's Method in Mixed Precision__](https://epubs.siam.org/doi/10.1137/20M1342902), SIAM Review 35 (1998), pp 191-211.

+(KEL22b) C. T. Kelley, [__Solving Nonlinear Equations with Iterative Methods: Solvers and Examples in Julia__](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635), SIAM, Philadelphia, 2022.

-- Interprecision transfers:This is not a trivial matter.
-I gave [this talk](Publications_and_Presentations/MPArrays_XSDK-MULTIPRECISION_June_15.pdf) at the XSDK-MULTIPRECSSION meeting on June 15, 2023, about that.
+- __Interprecision transfers__:This is not a trivial matter.
+I gave [this talk](Publications_and_Presentations/MPArrays_XSDK-MULTIPRECISION_June_15.pdf) at the XSDK-MULTIPRECSSION meeting on June 15, 2023, about this issue.
-- Newton's method in three precisions
+- __Newton's method in three precisions:__ If you do iterative refinement well, you can make half precision work far better than it did in my earlier

 ## What is iterative refinement?